s5k6/shelltalk/stefan/README.md

-And we can explain why: Both redirections, `1>` and `2>` make the shell call open(2), so we'll have **two different** open file descriptions, not sharing a common file position for writing:
+And we can explain why: Both redirections, `1>` and `2>` make the shell call open(2), so we'll have **two different** open file descriptions, not sharing a common file offset for writing:

     $ strace -olog -f bash -c 'ls -l README.md /noSuchFile 1>file12 2>file12'
     $ grep file12 log